Photonico/Graphene-BC_20230622/vmatplot/devlopment.md

 ## Code specifications

-* Code comments should be written in English;
+* Code comments should be written in English

+* Keep the figure style as much as possible
+  * Here we select the default Matplotlib serif font: DejaVu Serif;

+* Keep the code style as much as possible
-* Please use the snake_case naming convention, and try to use full names for functions or variable names;
+  * Please use the snake_case naming convention, and try to use full names for functions or variable names.

-* Keep the font: default Matplotlib serif font: DejaVu Serif.

 ### algorithms.py: General algorithms